Security is our first priority and we put constant effort to keep our platform secure.

-If you have questions or you find a bug please contact us by email.
+If you have any questions or you want to report a security issue, please contact us by email.

 We adopt many best practices to ensure the security of our service and the protection of data.
 For example:

 - We use the best practices for web push notifications: the endpoints (i.e. the addresses of the recipients) are stored in our database and are not publicly accessible; the endpoints are also associated to cryptographic key pairs through protocols like VAPID and thus can be used only if you also have access to the private keys; we also offer a reliable way to authenticate your users (SSO) when they subscribe to push notifications

 - We make daily backups of the database and we store those backups off-site; the configuration of backups ensures that they cannot be deleted, even in the case of an attack to the main application; we also periodically try to restore the database backups to ensure that everything is working properly